oracle-livelabs/pts/ai-vector-search-fundamentals/5-image_search/image_search.md

     ![civil war url](images/query_civil_war_2_click_eye.png " ")

-    If you then highlight the URL and right click a dialog box will open.
-Choose the "Go to ..." option to open the image in a new browser tab:
+    If you then highlight the URL and right click on it a dialog box will open.
+Depending on your browser, there should be an option to open the URL in a new window.
+The following example uses Google Chrome, other browsers you slightly different terminology.
+With Google Chrome you can choose the "Go to ..." option to open the image in a new browser window:

     ![civil war url](images/query_civil_war_3_open_url.png " ")